Section 132 Qualified Transportation Accounts

 There are two primary types of QTAs, and employees may participate in one or both plans.
 The funds in these accounts are kept separate and cannot be rolled from one account to another.
 Contribution changes can be made on a monthly basis, this is much different than the FSA plans sanctioned under Section 125.

-Transit Passes and Vanpooling – Under this arrangement, employees can set aside up to $255/month to pay expenses for any pass, fare card or similar item that entitles the employee to transportation on a mass transit system to and from work or for the cost of transportation between the employee’s place of residence and place of employment in a commuter vehicle that has a seating capacity of 6 persons or more (not including the driver) where at least 80% of the mileage used for the year is for the purpose of transporting employees to their place of employment.
+Transit Passes and Vanpooling – Under this arrangement, employees can set aside pre-tax dollars to pay expenses for any pass, fare card or similar item that entitles the employee to transportation on a mass transit system to and from work or for the cost of transportation between the employee’s place of residence and place of employment in a commuter vehicle that has a seating capacity of 6 persons or more (not including the driver) where at least 80% of the mileage used for the year is for the purpose of transporting employees to their place of employment.

 BDS is very well versed in working with Transportation plans.
 These plans tend to be popular in the metropolitan areas where mass transit and parking our daily expenses for employees.
 We will educate your employees on their rights and abilities under this plan arrangement so they can fully utilize their QTA.
 Employees can simply submit their receipts to BDS for reimbursement and we will direct deposit the reimbursement directly into their checking account.